Manouchehri/smi2021/README.md

 - Arch Linux - https://aur.archlinux.org/packages/somagic-easycap-smi2021-git/

 If you've packaged it for another distro, please send me the link and I'll add it.
-Just make sure you've removed any `smi2021_*.bin` files, but still left instructions telling the user to get one.

 **Warning:** You will have to adjust the fifth line depending on what distro you use.
 Put the module in whichever folder is appropriate.